vexing-media/DigiTimber-cPanel-Integration-WP-Plugin/readme.txt

 DigiTimber cPanel Integration allows users to access basic cPanel functionality from within WordPress.
 This plugin was created initially for our own user, but decided that with the lack of any other plugins in the list, we'd toss it out there for others.
 Hopefully its helpful to you and your users!

 Currently limited to email administration, but more is planned.

-= Email Accounts =

 - View a list of all email accounts for all domains.
 - Add a new email accounts to any domain registered in cpanel.
 - Update email account passwords and quotas.
 - Delete email accounts.

 In time we are hoping to add many functions from within the WordPress site that users would otherwise need to log into cPanel in order to access.

+== Installation ==

+1. Visit 'Plugins > Add New'
+2. Search for 'DigiTimber cPanel Integration'
+3. Activate DigiTimber cPanel Integration from your Plugins page.
+4. Select Settings -> cPanel Settings to provide username and password to the plugin.

+or

+1. Download zip from GitHub: https://github.com/vexing-media/DigiTimber-cPanel-Integration-WP-Plugin
+2. Visit 'Plugins > Add New -> Upload Plugin
+3. Click 'Choose File', select .zip file you downloaded, and click 'Install Now'
+4. Activate DigiTimber cPanel Integration from your Plugins page.
+5. Select Settings -> cPanel Settings to provide username and password to the plugin.

+== Screenshots ==

+1. Email Page - Shows the email management page
+2. Manage Page - Shows the page of managing a single email account
+3. Settings Page - Shows the settings page where you enter cPanel credentials

 == Frequently Asked Questions ==

-= Is it secure to have my cPanel login credentials in my WordPress? =
+# Is it secure to have my cPanel login credentials in my WordPress?

 It's as secure as your wordpress site.
 We store the credentials using AES-256 encryption in the WordPress database.
 The salt and iv are computed once on installation so each installation is unique.

-= Is there an undo option? =
+# Is there an undo option?

 No. Unfortunately all changes made are immediately caried out on the server.
 Data loss may occur if you use the delete or modify options.
 Please ensure you have a valid backup of your data on cPanel while using any remote plugin.

-= Where is all the documentation? =
+# Where is all the documentation?

 Currently there is no documentation besides this readme.
 More will become available as we add additional functionality.

-= Do you make any other plugins? =
+# Do you make any other plugins?

 Not at this time.